vvkin/graph-sandbox/README.md

 # Graph Sandbox

 ## What is it
-Graph sandbox is a desktop application written with C# & WinForms.
+Graph Sandbox is a desktop application written with C# & WinForms.
 It provides functionality to build graphs of any form via a handy GUI.
 It's easy to process step-by-step classic graph theory algorithms on it.
 Furthermore, graphs can be downloaded/uploaded using XML files to save the results of work.
 If you have searched for application to learn graph theory by example, it's for you!

 ## Features
 * Constructor.
 Using only a mouse it's easy to create sets of vertices and edges.
 Also, the application allows to move vertices, bend edges, set edges weight and make it both directed and undirected.